 The word limit is 300 words, please help shorten this essay.

-Another way for me to reach my long-term goal, will be to continue working in a consulting firm but within financial management consulting sector.
-As a financial consultant, I be able to work with corporate clients with various financial cases and different corporate goals and backgrounds.
-This role will prepare me for my long-term goal of being CFO by allowing me to observe, analyze, and help businesses solve their financial issues.
-Getting exposure to a wide variety of industries will not only be exciting but also useful for learning how with my experience working in various sectors and strong financial background, I can put in my expertise to the success of projects by not just looking it from a management perspective but also their finances through its income statement and cash flow statements.
-Understanding the clients’ finances will assist the team in understanding the situation from financial point of view and come up with the appropriate solution.
-Working in a consulting firm often includes other business aspects that will be completely new to me such as transaction diligence and valuation modelling.
-The widespread of consulting work will continue to motivate me to keep challenging myself and continue learning the different business areas and possibly correlating it with another.
-Although I realize the pathway as a consultant will be difficult with various externalities from difficult client behavior to clients expecting more value at lower cost.
-Moreover, the pressure from raising competition and complexity of the project will pushes the consultants to give their utmost efficiency in time management and deepen their analytical skills in understanding the context of the project.
-Thus this challenging tasks will keep me motivated in testing myself to deliver the best outcomes and also a stepping stone that will equip me with abundant experience in the corporate finance world which will lead me to becoming a CFO.
+Another way for me to reach my long-term goal in becoming a CFO will be to continue working in a consulting firm within the financial management sector.
+As a financial consultant, I will be able to work with corporate clients of various financial cases and different corporate goals and backgrounds.
+This will allow me to observe, analyze, and help businesses solve their financial issues.
+Getting exposure to a wide variety of industries will not only be exciting, but also an opportunity for me to apply my experiences in work and my strong financial background with new challenges.
+I would use my previous execution of projects to look at cases from both a management perspective and a financial one by looking through an organization’s income and cash flow statements.
+Understanding the clients’ finances will assist the team in understanding the situation from a multiple views and come up with an appropriate solution.
+Although working in a consulting firm often includes various externalities such as difficult client behaviors and other business aspects that will be completely new to me, such as transaction diligence and valuation modeling, it will only continue to motivate me to challenge myself.
+It would drive me to keep on learning the different business areas and find possibilities that allow any correlation of the areas.
+Moreover, the pressure from raising competition and complexity of the project will push consultants to give their utmost efficiency in time management and deepen their analytical skills in understanding the context of the project.
+Thus, these challenging tasks will keep me motivated in testing myself to deliver the best outcome, and also act as a stepping-stone equipping me with abundant experiences in the corporate finance world to becoming a CFO.

+Hi Ian!

+I would again say that you answered the prompt very well!
+I could tell that you have thought through a lot of things about your goal.
+You are determined to become a CFO, and your plan B would still keep you on the right track, preparing you for an opportunity to be one.

+I edited a bit, and suggested a few changes in terms of the sentences structure.
+I combined a few sentences together to cut a few words off.

+I wish you all the best!